A Farmhouse Kitchen

 The owners of this beautifully restored Connecticut farmhouse knew that they wanted their new kitchen to be furnished in a style that would complement the period style of their home.
-Their existing kitchen located in the original 1770 wing of the house (the connector shown below) was composed of custom cabinetry and exposed appliances that just didn’t fit the home’s colonial style.
-So after searching the internet, the owners discovered YesterTec’s unique workstations and how they could be just the right solution.
+Their existing ‘farmhouse kitchen’ located in the original 1770 wing of the house (the connector shown below) was composed of custom cabinetry and exposed appliances that just didn’t fit the home’s colonial style.
+So after searching the internet, the owners discovered YesterTec’s unique workstations and how they could be just the right solution for their new farmhouse kitchen.

 Below is the interior view from the most used entrance of the house (shown above).
 It was important that the view of the kitchen not compromise the period style of the home, especially at the entrance.
 This view is also seen from the timber framed family room which is located behind the camera.
 Immediately opposite the entry door, a beautiful cherry Cupboard acts as an informal buffet and even has a built-in ironing board as the kitchen also needed to accommodate the laundry area.
 Other spacial needs included a powder room, a mini-office and an eating area.
 In addition the kitchen wing connects to the 1810 structure that includes the paneled Living room (located through the doorway that is left of the red breakfront), so the kitchen is part of the main traffic pattern.
 All of these functions needed to be met while not compromising any efficiency in the food prep area!